camchu2001/my-wiki/docs/AWS/AWS Cloud Foundations -  Certified Cloud Practitioner.md

 **This contains all my notes from the official AWS Academy Cloud Foundations course.
 Hopefully, this help you prepare for the [AWS Certified Cloud Practitioner](https://aws.amazon.com/certification/certified-cloud-practitioner/) exam.**
-## 1. Module 1 - Cloud Concepts Overview
+## I. Module 1 - Cloud Concepts Overview
 > #### **Topics**
 > * Introduction to cloud computing
 > * Advantages to cloud computing